xvadim/swift_dev/README.md

 # swift_dev

-Codelabs for the course Swift development
+Codelabs for a Swift development course

 How to work: